dart-lang/site-www/src/_guides/libraries/library-tour.md

 {% endcomment %}

-### Sending and receiving real-time data with WebSockets {#sending-and-receiving-real-time-data-with-websockets}
+### Sending and receiving real-time data with WebSockets

 A WebSocket allows your web app to exchange data with a server interactively—no polling necessary.
 A server creates the WebSocket and